-This watershed includes the Purcell Mountains to the west, and the Rocky Mountains to the east, and the Columbia Wetlands to the north and south.
+This watershed includes the Purcell Mountains to the west, the Rocky Mountains to the east, and the Columbia Wetlands Wildlife Management Area to the north and south.

-Working Together to Protect the Watershed
+Working Together to Protect the Columbia Headwaters

-We work to engage people across boundaries to work on shared goals for a common resource.
-Towards that goal, we have been hosting community workshops, talking with a diversity of watershed stakeholders, and holding watershed tours to increase a sense of connection as residents in a watershed.
+We work to engage people across boundaries, and work towards shared goals for a common resource.
+To advance towards that goal, we have been hosting community workshops, communicating with a diversity of stakeholders, and holding watershed tours to increase a sense of connection as residents in a watershed.

 This event took participants to seven sites around our watershed – from Canal Flats to Radium Hot Springs.
 Participants saw what makes the Columbia Headwaters watershed a great place, learned how water is used and protected, and generated a shared sense of being watershed stakeholders.

 The Lake Windermere Ambassadors presented information on our watershed at a meeting of Columbia Lake stakeholders.
 A key outcome was the participants’ desire to see a “Roundtable” form to address lake and watershed issues.
-In 2014, they formed the Columbia Lake Stewardships Society to undertake this great work.
+In 2014, they formed the Columbia Lake Stewardship Society to undertake this great work.